-So what should exhibitors be thinking about as they get prepped to impress this January?
-Our hotlist distills five years of exit polling down to the key marketing essentials that most visitors want to see more of.
+So what should exhibitors be thinking about as they get prepped to impress this week?
+Our hotlist distills eight years of exit polling down to the key marketing essentials that most visitors want to see more of.

 1. Visitors don’t like being sold to at seminars